httpie/cli/README.rst

     $ http POST pie.dev/post < files/data.json

-Furthermore, this syntax only allows you to send an object as the JSON document, but not an array, etc.
+Furthermore, the structure syntax only allows you to send an object as the JSON document, but not an array, etc.
-Here, again, the solution is to use `redirected input`_.
+Here, again, the solution is to use a `raw request body`_.

 Forms
 =====